pascal-fb-martin/houselinux/README.md

 * Have a small memory footprint.
 * Generate compact data.

-The later is reached by reporting percentile data at low frequency.
-The most basic percentile data is the set min and max.
-Slightly more sophisticated is the set min, median, max.
+The later goal leads to a choice of reporting quantile data at low frequency.
+The most basic quantile data is the set min and max.
+The min and max values give you and idea of the value fluctuations, but no idea about how the sampled values are spread within the interval.
+A slightly less basic set is min, median, max.
+The addition of a median value provides an indication of the values being centered or overall biased toward the min or max.
+Adding quartiles would give an indication of the values being either concentrated around the median, the min or max, or else evenly spread.
+Each addition add to the quality of the information, but exponentially increases both the computational and storage cost.
+The plan is to adjust based on experience.
+A different quality level might be needed metric by metric.

 This service is not intended to have a user interface.
 The existing web pages are for maintenance and troubleshooting only.